The Portland Trail Blazers (33-48, 17-23 Home) will try to slow down one of the NBA's top scoring teams when they welcom...

 Have the Golden State Warriors won an NBA Championship?

-The Golden State Warriors have won 6 NBA championships.
+The Golden State Warriors have won 7 NBA championships, most recently in 2022.

 Who is the Golden State Warriors coach?